Table of contents

 Make sure you use a powerful VPN to take advantage of all the above-mentioned advantages.
 Here is a comprehensive instruction on how to use Clario VPN:

-- Download Clario and use our free trial to set up an account
+- Download Clario and set up an account

 - Toggle the Browsing protection switch on